Tell Metro: We Support the Train to Torrance on the Metro ROW

 The biggest differences between the two alignments are cost, timeline, and connectivity:

-TIMELINE: Metro ROW Hybrid is scheduled to open in early 2034 while the Hawthorne option would open in late 2035.
+TIMELINE: Hybrid is scheduled to open in early 2034 while the Hawthorne option would open in late 2035.
 Caltrans, which has jurisdiction over Hawthorne Blvd, has not yet approved an encroachment permit and would require NEPA documentation, which would delay the project by another 2 years.
 Construction on Hawthorne Blvd would worsen traffic for 5-7 years.
 NEPA and Caltrans introduce veto points for the project and add risk of cost escalation and further delays.

-CONNECTIVITY: Metro ROW options will add a station along the tracks directly next to the new Redondo Beach Transit Center which opened in 2023 for $15 million and serves Beach Cities Transit, GTrans, Lawndale Beat, Torrance Transit, and Metro buses.
+CONNECTIVITY: Hybrid will add a station along the tracks directly next to the new Redondo Beach Transit Center which opened in 2023 for $15 million and serves Beach Cities Transit, GTrans, Lawndale Beat, Torrance Transit, and Metro buses.
 The Hawthorne option, in addition to being $730M more costly, will construct a station in the middle of busy Hawthorne Blvd, a state highway and a dangerous environment for pedestrians.
 Both options provide good service to the South Bay Galleria/South Bay Social District.

 Overall, we support the staff recommendation that the Metro Hybrid ROW is the best choice for this project for the following reasons:

-COST-EFFECTIVE: Metro Hybrid ROW will be completed sooner and with the most efficient use of taxpayer dollars ($730 million less expensive than Hawthorne Blvd and less cost per new rider) allowing for quicker completion and realization of VMT reductions.
+COST-EFFECTIVE: Hybrid will be completed sooner and with the most efficient use of taxpayer dollars ($730 million less expensive than Hawthorne Blvd and less cost per new rider) allowing for quicker completion and realization of VMT reductions.
 Metro already owns the right-of-way and will not need to acquire or demolish any homes.

-FIRST/LAST MILE CONNECTIVITY: Metro Hybrid ROW will provide seamless bus, bike, and parking connections at the new Redondo Beach Transit Center on Kingsdale Ave.
+FIRST/LAST MILE CONNECTIVITY: Hybrid will provide seamless bus, bike, and parking connections at the new Redondo Beach Transit Center on Kingsdale Ave.
 The RBTC station has already been constructed next to the tracks, has bike lockers and over 300 parking spaces, and is quieter and more pleasant for transit riders compared to a highway median station on Hawthorne Blvd, where riders would have to cross 4 lanes of busy car traffic.

-ENHANCED MOBILITY: Metro ROW will add new neighborhood multi-use trails for safe mobility where there is no sidewalk currently, including in Lawndale parallel to Condon Ave, and at the RBTC station spanning the train tracks from Grant and 182nd.
+ENHANCED MOBILITY: Hybrid will add new neighborhood multi-use trails for safe mobility where there is no sidewalk currently, including in Lawndale parallel to Condon Ave, and at the RBTC station spanning the train tracks from Grant and 182nd.
 ROW bike and walk paths will enhance our pedestrian and bicycle network and will allow people in Lawndale and Redondo Beach to connect to their train by foot, bike, or bus.

 ZERO RESIDENTIAL DISPLACEMENTS: The project will not require acquiring any homes to build, and Metro has confirmed that everything fits within the Metro-owned right-of-way.
 No residential displacement would occur.
 Metro will work with the various utilities in the corridor to secure and relocate utilities using a phased construction approach.
 Hawthorne option would require significant property acquisitions of 13 commercial parcels and 1 residential parcel.
 It would also involve challenging utilities relocations of an underground storm drain in the center of Hawthorne Blvd and overhead high voltage transmission lines.